 Well bred German Shepherd's have a strong sense of loyalty and desire to please they can be trained in a variety of fields.
 Because of their work ethics they are widely used in police work, army dogs, mine detection, Search & rescue, etc. Their excellent nose can sniff out drugs and intruders and alert handlers to danger.

 They are equally at home in a family life, where they love nothing better than to be close to their family members and keep a watchful eye over them.

-Note: This is describing a well bred German Shepherd of correct Temperament and Character who has been correctly socialised.
+NOTE: This is describing a well bred German Shepherd of correct Temperament

 Dogs have 78 Chromosomes, therefore they have a very large genetic inheritance mode, so selective linebreeding is desireable to keep the qualities within certain lines, without giving genetic abnormalities or needing to out cross.

 This differs greatly from humans who have 46 Chromosomes.